 The rule applies to fees to public-interest entities in Norway and other entities controlled by this entity located in the EU and its parent company located in the EU.
 Fees for audit services provided by companies in the auditor’s network abroad shall not be included.

 Public-interest entities have to rotate the auditor at certain intervals.
-The audit committee shall make sure that a tender process is carried out.
-The management can, however, be responsible for the practical procedures.
-The audit committee shall evaluate the process and submit recommendations regarding the selection of an auditor to the Board of Directors who shall convene the General Meeting.
-The special process requirements do not apply for smaller public-interest entities, i.e. entities that do not exceed two of the following criteria: 250 employees, balance sheet total 43 million euro, annual sales revenue of 50 million euro, and has a market value below 100 million euro.
+The audit committee shall ensure that a tender process is carried out.
+Management can be tasked with performing the practical procedures.
+The audit committee shall evaluate the process and submit recommendations regarding the selection of an auditor to the Board of Directors who shall convene the ordinary general meeting.
+The special process requirements do not apply for smaller public-interest entities, i.e. entities that do not exceed two of the following criteria: 250 employees, balance sheet total 43 million euro, annual sales revenue of 50 million euro.
+In addition, the market value must be below 100 million euro.

 Public-interest entities must initiate a tender process in order to rotate the audit firm at least every 10 years.
-The rotation requirement and the requirement to carry out a tender process came into force from the financial year 2021 onwards.
 The same auditor can not be retained for more than 20 years.
 After holding the position for 20 years the same auditor can only be reappointed after a cooling-off period of 4 years.
 The first term of office can not be less than one year.
 The following transition rules have been established for Norwegian entities by the introduction of new rotation requirements:

 In special situations The Financial Supervisory Authority of Norway may, upon application, extend the service period for the auditor by up to two years.

 |Has had the same auditor as from this financial year||Must carry out tender process with effect for this financial year at the latest, but may continue with the same auditor||Must carry out tender process and change auditor with effect for this financial year at the latest|